Reinforcement Learning for Photonic Component Design: Results

 \section{Results}

-Six rounds of the fab-in-the-loop RL algorithm produced designs that are significantly better than those from traditional design methodology.
-It is able to optimize devices for operation at different wavelengths as can be seen in Fig. \ref{gc_responses}.
-These designs also show significantly improved performance compared to our traditionally optimized design.
-The fab-in-the-loop RL algorithm is able to produce designs with an improved insertion loss of 3.24 dB per coupler as compared to an insertion loss of 8.8 dB for our traditionally optimized design.\cite{SiEPICFab}
+Six rounds of the fab-in-the-loop RL algorithm were carried out and produced designs that are significantly better than those from traditional design methodology.
+The spectral predictor is key to producing these designs.